jakedex/notes/js/eloquent-js.md

 	* or use .bind(this)

 * `Array.prototype.map()` creates a new array with results of a provided function on every element in this array

+* if you forget `var`, variable is added to root scope (window).
+This is called polluting the global scope.
+Use 'use strict' to prevent the ability.